 There is a significant opportunity to reduce greenhouse gas emissions from the transportation sector, as this sector is now the largest source of greenhouse gas emissions in the United States.
 Despite the fact that medium- and heavy-duty vehicles account for a disproportionate share of those emissions, little has been done to assess increased adoption and accelerated deployment of electric trucks and electric vehicle (EV) charging infrastructure.
 This project fills that gap with much needed research and analysis of electric trucks and the challenges and opportunities that increased adoption present.

-The Retail Industry Leaders Association (RILA) has partnered with the Center for Climate and Energy Solutions (C2ES), David Gardiner and Associates (DGA), and Atlas Public Policy to explore the landscape and outlook for electric trucks for freight movement.
+The Retail Industry Leaders Association (RILA) has partnered with the Center for Climate and Energy Solutions (C2ES), David Gardiner and Associates (DGA), and Atlas Public Policy (Atlas) to explore the landscape and outlook for electric trucks for freight movement.
 We are conducting an ongoing assessment of the market landscape, challenges, and opportunities for electric truck adoption among retailer shippers and their transportation partners.
 DGA facilitates and coordinates the group, provides strategic guidance, and engages with other governmental and non-governmental organizations interested in electric trucks.

 Many retail businesses are working to reduce emissions of carbon dioxide and other air pollutants through corporate social responsibility, sustainability, and emissions reduction programs.
 These have public health benefits to the local communities and governments which these businesses serve.
 Several are actively engaged with initiatives like the U.S. EPA SmartWay program, the Coalition for Responsible Transportation, and EV 100.